undergroundwires/ez-consent/README.md

 ```

 The banner will be shown if the user has not yet agreed to read & understand the information.
-You can also force to show banner always by having `force-consent` query parameter in URL.
-E.g. : `test.com/fest?force-consent`
+You can force the banner to always show by including the `force-consent` query parameter in the URL.
+Example for `https://test.com/fest` page: `test.com/fest?force-consent`.

 *[top↑](#ez-consent)*